veracity/veracity-documentation/sections/servicebus/servicebus.md

 Always use a unique schema reference.
 The schema reference is a combination of the entity type and event type.

-### Error handling and logging
+## Error handling and logging

-When using the Veracity service bus, your application should have the
+When using Domain Events, your application should have the
 following:

 -   Error handling – There should be a retry mechanism if an operation